English (ENGL)

 Poetry by a range of authors, such as Hopkins, Mew, Yeats, Smith, Eliot, Auden, Nichols, Hughes, Hill, and Duffy in order to explore the development from Modern to Postmodern poetries.

-Attributes: Literature BA Requirement(A&S)
+Attributes: Literature BA Requirement(CAS)

 ENGL 4620 - British Postmodernism